muratk3n/thirdwave/en/README.md

 The `Event Text` column looks interesting.. its values r general enough.

-I wonder if u grouped on it, and did a Top 10, it would show any interesting patterns...
+If grouped on it wonder how Top 10 looks.. it could show interesting patterns...
 Could be a weekly report.

 ---